Hibernation is tempting when it's cold out but these activities take "the usual" up a notch.

 Grab those snowshoes and head into High Park for a romantic walk through the woods.
 There are many trails throughout the park and my favourite are the snow-covered ones along the west side that bring you to Grenadier Pond.
 There’s plenty of wildlife here in the winter, so keep a lookout and get ready to snap some pictures.

 Looking for a lively skate session?
-Then lace up and head to the Barbara Ann Scott Ice Trail at College Park on select Friday evenings for Skates and Sounds where local DJs spin live tunes.
+Then lace up and head underneath the Gardiner Expressway at the Bentway.
 Glide amongst the downtown skyscrapers grooving to the beats.
-Be sure to grab snacks and drinks from the nearby vendors if you want to warm up and keep an eye out for pop-up photo stations and fire pits.
+Be sure to grab snacks and drinks from the nearby vendors if you want to warm up and keep an eye out for toasty fire pits.

 Toboggan with city views